OfficeDev/office-dev-program-docs/docs/office-365-developer-program-get-started.md

 2. Use the app launcher to go to the [Admin center](https://portal.office.com/adminportal/home#/homepage).

 3. On the Admin center home page, choose **Go to setup**.
-This will take you to the **Office 365 Enterprise E3 Developer setup page**.
+This will take you to the **Office 365 Enterprise E3 Developer Setup** page.

 4. **Personalize your sign-in and email**.
 You can connect your subscription to a domain, or just use the existing subdomain that you created.
 When ready, choose **Next**.